 Source : NI 43-101 Technical Report Golden Summit Project.
 Preliminary Economic Assessment Fairbanks North Star Borough, Alaska USA, as amended and restated May 11, 2016

-A total of 27 holes were drilled in an area to the north of the current resource area.
+A total of 27 holes were drilled in an area north of the current resource area.
 Using results of the previously completed RAB (Rotary Air Blast) drilling, ground resistivity and soil geochemistry, a series of vertical holes, spaced roughly 50 metres apart in an east -west-north-south grid pattern were drilled.
 Drilled to an average depth of 70 metres, the hole pattern was designed to determine if the current oxide resource could be expanded to the north as well as to establish boundaries to the current oxide resource.